What made the business news in Asia and Europe this morning? Here's our daily business round-up:

 The eurozone again dominates the news on Thursday after the head of the European Central Bank (ECB), Mario Draghi, said that eurozone leaders must decide what they want the bloc to look like in the future because the current set-up is "unsustainable".

-He said that the ECB could not "fill the vacuum" left by governments on creating growth or structural reforms.
+He said that the ECB could not on creating growth or structural reforms.

 EU economics commissioner Olli Rehn said more austerity was needed if the eurozone was to avoid disintegration.

 Meanwhile, new figures showed eurozone inflation slowed more than expected this month.